-Milton Regis is a black belt under Great Master Francisco Mansur and one of the top instructors of the Kioto Academy, leading the Sayville, NY, branch of the organization.
-An accomplished jiu jitsu black belt with medals at the Pan American (Gi and Nogi) as well as the NAGA and the Brazilian National Championship, Milton Regis also co-created and promoted the Long Island PRIDE, a BJJ competition that has been successfully running since 2007.
+Milton Regis is a Brazilian jiu jitsu black belt under Great Master Francisco Mansur, being also one of the top Kioto Academy instructors, leading the Sayville, NY, branch of the organization.
+An accomplished black belt with medals at the Pan American (Gi and Nogi) as well as the NAGA and the Brazilian National Championships, Milton Reg was also the co-creator and promoter the Long Island PRIDE, a BJJ competition that has been successfully running since 2007.

 Milton Regis Jiu Jitsu

 - IBJJF World Masters Champion (2016 / 2018 Master 5)

 - IBJJF Pan American No-Gi Champion (2010** Senior 3)

 - CBJJ Brazilian National Champion (1997 brown Master 1)

 - NAGA Champion – North America Grappling Association (2002)